-Our independent registered public accounting firms that issue the auditors' report included in this annual report, as auditors of companies that are traded publicly in the United States and a firm registered with the US Public Company Accounting Oversight Board (United States), or the PCAOB, is required by the laws of the United States to undergo regular inspections by the PCAOB to assess its compliance with the laws of the United States and professional standards.
-Because our auditors are located in the Peoples' Republic of China, a jurisdiction where the PCAOB is currently unable to conduct inspections without the approval of the Chinese authorities, our auditors are not currently inspected by the PCAOB.
+The auditors of our consolidated financial statements included in this annual report are registered with the PCAOB.
+Pursuant to laws in the United States, the PCAOB has authority to conduct regular inspections over independent registered public accounting firms registered with the PCAOB to assess their compliance with the applicable professional standards.
+The auditors are located in China, a jurisdiction which does not allow the PCAOB to conduct inspections without the approval of the Chinese authorities.
+As a result, we understand that our auditors are not currently inspected by the PCAOB.